 A current ASU student has no additional requirements for changing majors.

 Students should refer to https://changingmajors.asu.edu for information about how to change a major to this program.

 This program allows students to obtain both a bachelor's and master's degree in as little as five years.

 It is offered as an accelerated bachelor's and master's degree with:

 Acceptance to the graduate program requires a separate application.
 During their junior year, eligible students will be advised by their academic departments to apply.

-In a recent study, mathematics, computer science, applied mathematics and statistics all ranked among the top 15 most valuable college majors in terms of salary and career prospects.
-The computational mathematical sciences program brings all these disciplines together.
+According to Research.com (https://research.com/degrees/best-college-majors-to-pursue), mathematics and computer science rank among the top 25 college majors in terms of salary and job growth.
+The computational mathematical sciences program brings these disciplines together.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to:

 Computer Network Architects